kstenschke/xmchord/README.md

 What does it do?
 ----------------

-xmchord listens for chording events of mouse buttons and keyboard keys.
+xmchord listens for events of mouse buttons pressed together with keyboard keys.
 When observing a chording event, xmchord generates an identifier code for the given combination of button/key presses.
 If there is a shell script file named by the current event code, within xmchord's `actions` directory, it is executed by xmchord than.